 Assumption Celebrates New Center for Neuroscience

-“The Assumption program and this Center, true to an institution committed to the liberal arts, with a concern for and a focus on the human person, offers an authentic interdisciplinary approach, from the areas of biology, or chemistry, psychology and philosophy,” said Francesco C. Cesareo, Ph.D., president of Assumption College.
-“In studying neuroscience here, we approach this complex field from different perspectives, the biological, psychological, and the philosophical … An interdisciplinary approach is critical to making advances into understanding how and why we learn, the feeling we experience, or even how biological abnormalities can alter one’s life and way of thinking … This Center is yet another distinct feature of a unique education offered to students at Assumption College.”
+“The Assumption program and this Center, true to an institution committed to the liberal arts, with a concern for and a focus on the human person, offers an authentic interdisciplinary approach, from the areas of biology, or chemistry, psychology and philosophy,” said Francesco C. Cesareo, Ph.D., president of Assumption.
+“In studying neuroscience here, we approach this complex field from different perspectives, the biological, psychological, and the philosophical … An interdisciplinary approach is critical to making advances into understanding how and why we learn, the feeling we experience, or even how biological abnormalities can alter one’s life and way of thinking … This Center is yet another distinct feature of a unique education offered to students at Assumption.”

 The Center, located in the atrium of the Testa Science Center, is a place for students—neuroscience majors and non-majors—to share a curiosity for the discipline.
-The College’s Center for Neuroscience offers an opportunity for students to explore brain-centric research.
-The Center aims to increase student research opportunities; enable students to present their research at national conferences; offer neuroscience-focused career building events on campus; host a neuroscience-centric lecture series featuring nationally recognized neuroscientists; and engage in community service and outreach.
+The Center for Neuroscience offers an opportunity for students to explore brain-centric research.
+The Center aims to increase student research opportunities; enable students to present their research at national conferences; offer neuroscience-focused career-building events on campus; host a neuroscience-centric lecture series featuring nationally recognized neuroscientists; and engage in community service and outreach.

 “I am truly excited about the opportunity that the Center for Neuroscience provides our students and indeed our entire community,” said Professor Michele Lemons, Ph.D., director of the Center.
-“The Center is emboldened by the mission of the College, and it offers avenues by which we can explore neuroscience beyond the restrictions of a traditional classroom.”
+“The Center is emboldened by the mission of the institution, and it offers avenues by which we can explore neuroscience beyond the restrictions of a traditional classroom.”

 Prof. Lemons shared that student-faculty research is extremely valuable and because of it, is a cornerstone of the Center; students are offered paid summer research internships.
 William Armstrong ’20 and Emily Norman ’20, both neuroscience majors, have benefitted from this and worked with Prof. Lemons over the last two summers.